RafalKucharskiPK/rafalkucharskipk.github.io/_research/coexistence.md

 <img src="/./assets/img/logo_COeXISTENCE.jpeg" alt="drawing" height="180"/>
 </p>

-> COeXISTENCE is an ecosystem to experiment with future Urban Traffic Systems, where routing decisions are simulatenously made by humans and autonomous vehicles.
+> COeXISTENCE is an ecosystem to experiment with future Urban Traffic Systems, where routing decisions are simultaneously made by humans and autonomous vehicles.

 <p align="center">